sachingupta67/react-testing-library/README.md

   - then getByRole with fail as we have multiple element with same role
   - we can use name in getByRole getByRole("role",{
-      name:"label of form element or text content of a button or value of the aria-label attribute" })
+      name:"level of form element or text content of a button or value of the aria-label attribute" })